openebs/monitoring/jsonnet/openebs-mixin/README.md

 	$ make generate
 	```

-The  files in `rulesDirPath` are the alert rules defined for openebs which has to be used to create prometheusRule yaml then need to passed to your Prometheus server, and the files in `dashboardsDirPath` need to be imported into you Grafana server.
+The files in `rulesDirPath` contain Prometheus-based alert rules for OpenEBS.
+These files will be aggregated to form a prometheusRule yaml that need to be imported into your Prometheus instance.
+Similarly, the files in `dashboardsDirPath` are dashboard json files that need to be imported into your Grafana instance.

 ## Configuration

-The available fields and their default values can be seen in `config.libsonnet`.
+The available fields and their default values are present in `config.libsonnet`.

 ```
 {